Embracing Transformation

-- by Dr. Sean Costello (Director, Innopharma Technology)
+– by Dr. Sean Costello (Director, InnoGlobal Technology (formerly Innopharma Technology))

 Henrik is highly respected in the boardrooms even though his message can, at times, seem contrarian to conventional thinking.
 But this is because he brings meaningful clarity to noise and encourages the need to apply different thinking and toolsets.